aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/oliverbonas.md

 ## Reflection

-This was a project that balanced brand storytelling with user needs.
+This was a project that balanced **brand storytelling with user needs**.
 I’m especially proud of how the checkout and gifting UX helped convert returning customers, and the close collaboration with the clients’ digital team.
 Most importantly, the site now genuinely reflects what makes Oliver Bonas so beloved: considered design with a spark of joy.